trashsock/app_dev/README.md

 ```
 3. Operating instructions
-	In order to run this application, first type "make" to generate
+	-Type "make" to generate executable.
-	executable  and after it is done compiling, type "./sound" to
+	-After it is done compiling, type "./sound" to run executable.
-	run executable.
 ```
 --------------------------------------------------------------------------
 ```